palanca1818/marc/How-to-save-and-load-projects.md

 ### node.js way - use fontello-cli (recommended for non-programmers)

 1. Do you already have `node.js`?
 If not - [install it](http://nodejs.org/)
-2. Install `fontello-cli` utility with `npm install fontello-cli`
+2. Install `fontello-cli` command line utility with `npm install fontello-cli -g` (or locally as a dev dependency)

-TBD.
+3. Run `fontello-cli --config ./path/to/config.json install` or `fontello-cli --config ./path/to/config.json open`

+This way `fontello-cli` will either install and extract the package or open the fontello.com webpage with preloaded configuration.
+Please note there are much more options that can be passed to `fontello-cli` and can be used to customize the build workflow much further.
+You can read the manual by invoking `fontello-cli --help`

 ### Ruby way - use fontello_rails_converter gem